enspirit/makefile-for-monorepos/README.md

 ## What is this?

 This project is providing a reusable Makefile for docker projects organised as monorepositories.
-Everything else next to that Makefile is just us showcasing it's usage and capabilities.
+Everything else next to that Makefile is just us showcasing its usage and capabilities.

 ## Ok for the what.
 Now, why?